sirbh/weather-app-java/README.md

 To build the project go to the root of project `mediafinder` open terminal and run `mvn package`.

-Then to run project run `java -jar target\mediafinder-1.0.one-jar.jar`
+Then to run project run `java -jar target\mediafinder-1.0.one-jar.jar` or change go inside `target` folder and run `java -jar mediafinder-1.0.one-jar.jar`

 ### Branch Naming Rules